 The watch got just under a minute of screen time in MAVERICK, while it had almost two and a half minutes in TOP GUN (1986).
 It was also the 4th most visible brand in the original film.
-That placement was worth 1.4 million dollars during just the film’s theatrical release and has garnered an extra seven million dollars in exposure since.

 #8 Lockheed Martin

 Although the jet Cruise’s character flies at the beginning of the TOP GUN: MAVERICK is fictional, it was apparently designed with the help of Lockheed Martin.
 Specifically their Skunk Works division.
 This explains why one can make out the Lockheed Martin logo on the close-ups of Tom Cruise using the jet’s control.

 While not a common brand in films, Lockheed Martin also appeared in season 1 of SPACE FORCE.